py-man/interview-faq/README.md

     docker exec -it screener bash

-#To generate a large file of random number for testing:
+#To generate a large file of random numbers for testing:

   perl -le'print rand>.5?++$a:--$b for 1..10000000' > /tmp/large_numbers_list